Sawmilling and planing of wood — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsModerate Value-Chain Depth.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsModerate Value-Chain Depth.
 The influence of Timberland Investment Management Organizations (TIMOs) and stringent sustainability reporting requirements has extended the value chain, creating more administrative layers between forest extraction and retail distribution.

 - Metric: Sustainability compliance and chain-of-custody documentation now account for roughly 5-8% of operational overhead for large-scale sawmilling enterprises.